 For most old souls it will just be a flexing of such reality, taking back what fairy tales and legends stole from us.
 Believing but not really believing (experiences) and to understand prehistory rites and movements with nature of symbolism, dreaming symbolism (not dream symbolism and there is a huge difference).
 And the subtle ritualistic art of dreamtime as a real language.

-My focus is on one of the symbols of my ancestors which is called the “Star” or what was in prehistory the “Midnight Sun” – its equaled to the ancient Swastika and Sauwastika but with dual doorways instead of single arms and doors.
-This has to do with the consciousness (of mysticism) called nature herself, connected to the equinoxes, the winter solstice traditions before paganism was based on nature’s teachings, not human.
+My focus is on one of the symbols of my ancestors which is called the “Star” or what was in prehistory called the “Midnight Sun” – and it is equaled to the ancient sacred Swastika and Sauwastika but with dual doorways (8 sides) instead of single arms and doors (4).
+This has to do with the consciousness (of mysticism) called nature herself in a more balanced feminine and masculine attribute to our bein, instead of just male or masculine so dominant since the 3rd century ce.
+The midnight sun is connected to the equinoxes and solstices based on nature’s teachings, not human.
 That is why its only retained in art and artistic expressions.

 The Auseklis – Midnight Sun, Goddess of the Dawn (now called a Star) and in Ukraine traditions, its called the Mysteries of Kolyadky…

 This Midnight Sun (or Star as its called), is the The Season of Night which is Autumn and Winter.
 It is also the Season of Fire – Spring and Summer.
 I live within this prehistory dreamers language in my shaman’s life and my healing wok, dreaming life and each moon cycle and how it effects dreams, dreaming and dreamtime.